 There are treatments available today for pet allergies, endocrine (glandular) disorders, autoimmune skin diseases, parasites and infectious diseases.
 Other treatments are available for a host of potential problems with your pet’s skin.

 There are medical shampoos and wipes that help heal external skin problems and can also rid your pet of parasitic hangers on.
 Also for external use is some ointments and lotions that ease the irritation your pet feels and goes after.

 There are medications that are sometimes given orally or injected into your pet as a treatment.
-Pet dermatologists may also use cryosurgery, which means freezing of the area to kill or remove the source of the irritation.
+Pet dermatologists may also use Electrocautery, which is a routine procedure to burn and destroy the bad tissue.
 A host of other treatments including laser surgery, nail surgery and traditional surgery can be used as well to remove skin growths or other lesions that are found during examination.